 Dulce et decorum est pro patria mori

 One of the more demanding tasks we were set was a “night op”.
 This necessitated crawling across a field by moonlight, and labouring uphill through a wood to a hurricane lamp where two “NCOs” would be waiting.
-They were to give each of us upon our arrival (theoretically in pairs) a scrap of paper.
+They were to give each of us upon our arrival (we set off in pairs) a scrap of paper.
 These fragments, when assembled, were supposed to form a map or password… or something like that, I forget the details.
-We were taken to recce the site in the afternoon; the field was generously carpeted with cowpats, which I looked forward to leopard-crawling through in the dark.
+We were taken to recce the site in the afternoon; the field was generously carpeted with cowpats, which I looked forward to leopard-crawling over in the dark.

 * * *

 Two years later… My mate Paul and I had read in the NME about the inaugural Buxton Rock Festival, which had hosted Steppenwolf, Wishbone Ash, Vinegar Joe, and Family.
 Curved Air were also on the bill – but didn’t play, as Sonja Kristina didn’t fancy singing in the freezing cold at 3am.
 Buxton was the North’s premier festival (in fact, it was the only one, north of Reading).
 We decided we’d go to the second festival, so one Saturday morning in July 1973, together with Ray, who worked at NatWest and owned an MG 1300, we set off full of enthusiasm.

 What genius had decided to hold an open-air event in the area with the highest rainfall in England?
 We should have known what to expect from that CCF summer camp (as the two sites were only about 15 miles apart).
 The moorland site was exposed and cold, and it began to rain as soon as we got there.
 I remember seeing Canned Heat (we should have brought some), Edgar Broughton, Medicine Head and Alex Harvey, who gave a stirring rendition of “Saint Anthony”.